walshyc/milestone-project-2/README.md

     -  **Bootswatch Materia Theme** was used for the general styling and layout of the page.

 - [jQuery](https://jquery.com)
-    -  **jQuery** was used to manupliate the website.
+    -  **jQuery** was used to manipulate the website.
 It allowed the user to click the buttons to show the requested information on the map and also information about each city.

 - [Flag Icon](http://flag-icon-css.lip.is/)
     -  **Flag Icon** was used to improve the look of the buttons.

 - [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial)
-    -  **Google Maps** was used to display the map and markers when a user selected a citt and a service.
+    -  **Google Maps** was used to display the map and markers when a user selected a city and a service.
 The Google Maps Places API was used to get the rating information and direction for each business and display this in the info window.

 ## Testing